 We identified 14 fair-quality trials (876 patient enrolled) that gave indirect evidence regarding the comparative efficacy of long-acting opioids.
-Seven studies compared long-acting opioids to short-acting opioids, 27-33 and seven studies compared long-acting opioids to non-opioids or placebos.
-These trials exhibited a high degree of heterogeneity with respect to study designs, patient populations, interventions, and outcomes measured (Table 1.1).
+Seven studies compared long-acting opioids to short-acting opioids, 37-43 and seven studies compared long-acting opioids to non-opioids or placebos. ^{11,44-49} These trials exhibited a high degree of heterogeneity with respect to study designs, patient populations, interventions, and outcomes measured (Table 1.1).
 All studies were rated fair-quality (see Evidence Tables 1.2 and 1.3) and had at least one of the following methodologic problems: inadequate or poorly described randomization and allocation concealment, lack of blinding or unclear blinding methods, or high loss to followup.
+Main results of these trials are summarized in Table 1.3.

-The trials evaluated patients with a variety of chronic non-cancer pain conditions, including post-herpetic neuralgia, phantom limb pain, osteoarthritis, 10, 28, 32, 38 back pain, 27, 29-31, 33 and miscellaneous chronic non-cancer pain.
-Three trials evaluated long-acting codeine, two long-acting dihydrocodeine, four long-acting morphine, 31, 35-37 and five long-acting oxycodone.
-10, 28, 30, 33, 39 The average equipotent opioid dose received varied greatly and in two trials was not reported.
-The duration of followup ranged from 5 days to 16 weeks, and a wide range of outcomes and measures were employed.
+The trials evaluated patients with a variety of chronic non-cancer pain conditions, including post-herpetic neuralgia, 49 phantom limb pain, 46 osteoarthritis, ^{11, 38, 42, 48} back pain, ^{37, 39, 41, 43} and miscellaneous chronic non-cancer pain. ^{44, 47} Three trials evaluated long-acting codeine, ^{37, 44, 48} two long-acting dihydrocodeine, ^{39, 42} four long-acting morphine, ^{41, 45, 47} and five long-acting oxycodone. ^{11, 38, 40, 43, 49} The average equipotent opioid dose received varied greatly and in two trials was not reported. ^{39, 42} The duration of followup ranged from 5 days to 16 weeks, and a wide range of outcomes and measures were employed.
 The most common outcomes assessed were pain intensity and rescue drug use (Table 1.1).
 The studies used different pain intensity measures, the most common being visual analogue scales.

 For most outcomes of clinical efficacy, the scales used varied too much across trials to draw meaningful comparisons between different long-acting opioids.
-For pain intensity, for example, of five trials on oxycodone, one used a visual analogue scale, three others used two different (0-3 or 0-4) categorical scales, and one did not report pain intensity as an outcome.
+For pain intensity, for example, of five trials on oxycodone, one used a visual analogue scale, three others used two different (0-3^{11,40} or 0-438) categorical scales, and one did not report pain intensity as an outcome.
 For the outcomes pain intensity, pain relief, and functional outcome, there did not appear to be a pattern favoring one long-acting opioid over another.

 Functional outcomes assessment also varied widely between studies.
-For sleep, the most widely reported functional outcome, measurement tools used were sleep quality (1-5 scale or 0-10 scale,) nighttime rescue medication use, hours of sleep, average nights awakened by sleep, and visual analogue scales (1-100) for trouble falling asleep and needing medication to sleep.
-Because of the heterogeneity of scales used to measure sleep quality, meaningful comparisons between long-acting opioids could not be made.
+For sleep, the most widely reported functional outcome, measurement tools used were sleep quality (1-5 scale38 or 0-10 scale,11) nighttime rescue medication use,37 hours of sleep,41 average nights awakened by sleep,42 and visual analogue scales (1-100) for trouble falling asleep and needing medication to sleep.48 Because of the heterogeneity of scales used to measure sleep quality, meaningful comparisons between long-acting opioids could not be made.
 Other functional outcomes were less commonly reported and when reported were also characterized by marked heterogeneity in measurement scales.

 Withdrawal rates were reported in all studies and also did not exhibit a pattern favoring one long-acting opioid versus other long-acting opioids (Table 1.2).
-For long-acting oxycodone, the withdrawal rate ranged from $4\%^{30}$ to $53\%^{10}$ .
-For long-acting morphine, the withdrawal rate ranged from $0\%^{36}$ to $30\%^{37}$ .
+For long-acting oxycodone, the withdrawal rate ranged from $4\%^{40}$ to 53%.
+For long-acting morphine, the withdrawal rate ranged from $0\%^{46}$ to 30%.
 Similar wide ranges for withdrawal rates were seen for the studies on long-acting dihydrocodeine and long-acting codeine.
 The wide range of withdrawal rates could reflect differences in populations, dosing of medications in trials, use of a run-in period, or other factors.